by Jason Osiason

 OTHER PEOPLE’S CHILDREN: The film tells the story of a teacher named Rachel, played by Virginie Efira (outstanding) of Benedetta fame, who began dating a man with a young daughter, and the story details the roller coaster of emotions such an experience brings forth.
 It’s an almost beat-for-beat pre-menopausal spiritual successor to The Worst Person in the World to the point they share the same Art Garfunkel closing sequence song.
 Still, regardless of striking familiarity and not being as emotionally crushing as Trier’s Masterwork and the similar despairing plot turns, it takes, it feels like a truly authentic and moving piece of filmmaking.
 Also of note with two scenes, Frederick Wiseman as a French gynecologist Frederick Wiseman stands out and will rival David Lynch as the director cameo of 2022.
 [B+]

 DE HUMANI CORPORIS FABRICA: Like James Cameron, the filmmakers follow up on their previous hit movies, Leviathan and Caniba, and invent new technology to travel deep (literally) inside emergency surgeries set in French hospitals over the course of seven years of filming.
-It makes for a debilitating, obscene, and darkly funny sensory overloaded look at the fractured nature of healthcare in Paris from the hands and scalpels of the doctors, staff, and nurses operating on various people of various ethnical backgrounds and economic statuses.
+It makes for a debilitating, obscene, and darkly funny sensory-overloaded look at the fractured nature of healthcare in Paris from the hands and scalpels of the doctors, staff, and nurses operating on various people of various ethnical backgrounds and economic statuses.
 Some of the surgeries featured include Prostate, Retina, and even an Emergency C-section to give you the briefest taste.
 One that encapsulates the film’s ownership most is one featuring an extreme closeup of a flaccid penis being operated on with a surgical device buried deep inside the urethra while a doctor and nurse are playfully bickering about who should clean up blood and various blockage fluids pouring out while pondering if they should hire a porter.
-This masterwork is funnier and thoughtful than any Jackass movie ever made.
+This masterwork is funnier and more thoughtful than any Jackass movie ever made.
 [A]

 THE GOOD NURSE: This chilly and unsettling true crime story is about Charles Cullen, one of history’s most notorious serial killers you never heard of.
-Jessica Chastain plays his colleague Amy who finally notices his background of working at countless hospitals is a cautionary sign than a direct qualification once a highly suspicious death occurs at the hospital.
-It’s one of Chastain’s most fearless yet vulnerable performances as she commands her aid to the investigation while her health is also failing.
+Jessica Chastain plays his colleague Amy who finally notices his background of working at countless hospitals is a cautionary sign than a direct qualification once a highly suspicious death occurs.
+It’s one of Chastain’s most fearless yet vulnerable performances as she commands her aid to the investigation while her own health is failing.
 The one-no-so-good nurse and colleague, played by Eddie Redmayne, begins to be caught in his web of lies while developing an obsession with Amy’s personal life.
 It’s a ticking time bomb of performance by Eddie Redmayne and perhaps his best since the one he delivered as an Academy Award winner in The Theory of Everything.
 This eerie, gripping, calculated, and gorgeously textured film by filmmaker Tobias Lindholm could’ve veered more salacious and exploitative in lesser hands and only has real struggles in pacing areas.
 [B+]

 WOMEN TALKING: This story of raw courage and resilience in the wake of societal horrors by Sarah Polley is also her first film since the stunning documentary Stories We Tell.
 After sexual assaults committed by the colony’s men come to light, the women from an isolated religious settlement decide the pros and cons of leaving their no-longer safe home.
 My main issue with this relatively good-natured film is its visual approach which rings hollow and leaves me unconnected to the story and the many characters that live inside.
 Due to this, the deep conversations feel scaled back, and the desaturated aesthetic somewhat undercuts the impact of their impactful words.
 I also had trouble connecting to the many thinly drawn-out characters as we’re just thrown right into the heat of the discussion, making it hard to have a single performance that fully resonated.
 Still, as the film’s pseudo-lead and pack leader, Jessie Buckley does her best shot in the film’s most impactful role, and it’s also a very commanding turn.
 [C]